xerxeschongxian26/Python-Portfolio/Find PI to the Nth Digit/README.md

   Credits goes to the original author: Pradipta (GitHub user: geekpradd) for the original source code <br>
   Changes made include changing the output of the factorial functions to a Decimal type and the use of a personal script to calculate the factorial <br>

   Setting to a Decimal type has increased the accuracy of PI from 12dp in the original source code to 28 dp.
-More needs to be investigated
+More needs to be investigated <br>

+   Output of FindPI2Digit.py accurate up to 28dp when precision set to 35dp      : 3.1415926535897932384626433832
+   Output of original source code accurate up to 12dp when precision set to 35dp : 3.141592653589